BrumYODO and Birmingham Hippodrome present

 8th – 16th May, Aston Park, Birmingham

-BrumYODO and Birmingham Hippodrome are proud to announce that In Memoriam – an open-air art installation by internationally renowned artist Luke Jerram – is to come to Birmingham for this year’s A Matter of Life & Death Festival.
+BrumYODO and Birmingham Hippodrome were delighted to bring In Memoriam – an open-air art installation by internationally renowned artist Luke Jerram – came to Birmingham for 2021’s A Matter of Life & Death Festival.

-The artwork consists of 120 flags created from bed sheets arranged in the form of a medical logo.
+The artwork consisted of 120 flags created from bed sheets arranged in the form of a medical logo.

 Luke Jerram says:

 “It’s great to be bringing In Memoriam to Birmingham for the first time and I hope the installation is of value to people who have been affected by the pandemic.

 “Not many people have been able to grieve properly, with loved ones unable to visit their relatives in hospitals, funerals cancelled and places of worship and community closed.
 So there’s a massive need for an artwork that can help us grieve for those we’ve lost.”

 In addition to visiting the In Memoriam artwork, we invited people to participate in a citywide community activity to create their own individual, handheld flags.
 These could be made out of paper, cardboard, fabric or anything you have available at home.
 The flag could be dedicated to someone who has died; or it could be to thank the NHS or anyone else who has worked so hard during this difficult time.
 This activity was open to everyone as individuals, families, schools or community groups.
 Information on how to make a flag including videos and downloadable step-by-step guides on our ‘Make A Flag’ page.

 Once flag were made they ould then be displayed in windows or gardens, hung from balconies or put in a community space.

 Images of them were also uploaded to our In Memoriam Birmingham gallery on our website, so we could share your creativity and thoughts with everyone else.

 Inspired by In Memoriam, a range of online community events were arranged by partner organisations.